Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 ### The Adventurous Podcaster: A Glimpse into Alex Cooper's World

-"Call Her Daddy," created by Alex Cooper and Sofia Franklyn in 2018, is more than just a podcast; it reflects Alex's adventurous spirit.
-Initially focusing on relationships and sex, the show has evolved to cover a broader spectrum, including women's rights and mental health.
-This adaptability is a hallmark of a Type 7 Enneagram, who thrives on new experiences.
+"Call Her Daddy," created by Alex Cooper and Sofia Franklyn in 2018, is more than just a podcast; its Alex's pet project where she lets loose.
+Initially the podcast was focused on relationships and sex, but overtime the show has evolved to cover a broad spectrum of topics.
+These topics include everything from celebrity gossip to women's rights and mental health.
+Alex goes anywhere she pleases and has built a loyal following that will go with her no matter the platform.

 After securing a $60 million deal with Spotify and being labeled the female <a href="/blog/famous-enneagram-types/Joe-Rogan">Joe Rogan</a>, Alex took the podcast in a fresh direction.
 She aims to inspire her audience, especially women, by sharing personal stories and expert advice.
 Her willingness to explore diverse topics and adapt resonates strongly with the characteristics of Type 7, who is always looking for the next exciting venture.